-Your kids may react like Julie, who told us she used to think it was a compliment when others told her that people with mixed Asian and white heritage are so beautiful.
+Your kids may react like Julia, who told us she used to think it was a compliment when others told her that people with mixed Asian and white heritage are so beautiful.
 Then she thought about it a little more.

 “It’s like, I’m beautiful because I’m mixed with white,” she said.
 “If I were full Asian, they wouldn’t be saying that to me.”